ptribble/jdk-sunos-patches/jdk16/jdk-jdk-16-25/README-sparc.txt

 type argument to the branch call there.

 In sparc.ad, added castLL.
-This was added in all other cpus, and in every case is the same as castII with I replaceed by L, so do the same here.
+This was added in all other cpus, and in every case is the same as castII with I replaced by L, so do the same here.